ClementCauffet/Blockchain-from-Scratch/README.md

 # Blockchain from Scratch

-PoW Blockchain implentation in Rust.
+PoW Blockchain implementation in Rust.

 General idea was to fully understand technical blockchain mechanism by implementing one from scratch.